ColinLeeCampbell/cordova-plugin-wearOS/README.md

 # Cordova WearOS Plugin

-This plugin enables your Cordova and PhoneGap mobile applications to use the WearOS API.
+This plugin enables your Cordova and PhoneGap mobile applications to use the Google Play Services 17.0.0 Wearable API.

 Platforms: